 The Baillie Gifford Prize aims to reward the best of non-fiction and is open to authors of any nationality.
 It covers all non-fiction in the areas of current affairs, history, politics, science, sport, travel, biography, autobiography and the arts.

 Sponsoring the prize continues Baillie Gifford’s long tradition of supporting literary and cultural events.
-“Our long term commitment to the prize reflects our belief in the importance of supporting key literary and cultural events, and I am pleased that we have now added such an eminent award to our other literary relationships,” says Sarah Whitley, Partner and Chair of the Sponsorship Committee at Baillie Gifford.
-“We look forward to working with the prize organisers and will continue to advance its motto that ‘all the best stories are true’.”
+“Our long-term commitment to the prize reflects our aim to make a real difference in the world of literature.
+This eminent award works perfectly with our other literary relationships and wider philanthropic programme which supports the arts, academia and local communities,” says Nick Thomas, Partner at Baillie Gifford.
+“We enjoy working with the prize organisers and will continue to advance its motto that ‘all the best stories are true’.”